AzerApi/url-and-credential-script/README.md

  ## Important
 ```
-rename the .urlconfigpy file to urlConfig.py
+rename the py.urlConfig.py  file to urlConfig.py

 replace YourUserName with your preferd username plus a -
 replace YourHostName with your host